sreegithub19/koa_project/readme.md

 - git add . && git commit -m "c" && git push origin main (or)
 - git add . && git commit -m "c" && git push origin typescript
+- git rm --cached file_name
+  (
+  .gitignore only ignores files that are not part of the repository yet.
+If you already git added some files, their changes will still be tracked.
+To remove those files from your repository (but not from your file system) use git rm --cached on them.
+  )
 - now login
 - now
 - vercel --prod ( to override later)